crisluengo/doxpp/README.md

    we need to avoid matching commands inside backticks or in code blocks.

-Things that CLang doesn't tell us:
+Things that Clang doesn't tell us:

 1. Clang doesn't easily report on pre-processor macros.
 Instead of making things complicated, we just require adding the `\macro` (or `\def`) command at the top of the documentation block.